bazurbat/jagen/doc/Manual.md

   does not need toolchain.
 Used internally for the "toolchain-like" packages themselves to break dependency cycles.

+- **build.target_requires_host** — If set to `true`, specifies that in order to build this package in `target` config the `host` config needs to be built and installed first.
+This is the case, for example, when the package provides generator executables which need to be run on the host system.
+The rule for the host package will be derived automatically.

 - **build.type** (`pkg_build_type`) — The type of the package build system.
   Supported values are: GNU, CMake, KBuild, make, linux_kernel, linux_module, maven.